A Luxury Master Retreat is Reborn

 The aging shower and tub surround were removed in favor of a spacious wet area housing a Calacatta marble shower room and an MTI freestanding tub, complete with radiant in-floor heat and a grab bar that matches the Brizo fixtures.
 A heated towel rack with integrated aromatherapy, a 9-foot custom vanity with an MTI trough sink, and an antique mirror complete the space.
 In order to create an aesthetic of masculine elegance, the owners chose Cambria’s “Annica” countertop and Rocky Mountain Hardware’s “Trousdale” pulls designed by Lenny Kravitz.

 The couple value their privacy but host many guests in their home throughout the year.
 The morning kitchen was added to allow for coffee and light breakfast in the morning or a late-night glass of wine without leaving the suite.
 Custom cabinetry was designed to house a Sub Zero beverage center and maximize storage, while floating shelves with integrated lighting above host favorite portraits and artwork of their beloved German Shepherd.

-A 9-foot-high wall clad in reclaimed barn wood was constructed in order to divide the bedroom and the new master closet and dressing area.
+A 9-foot-high wall clad in reclaimed barn wood from Vintage Woods and Metals was constructed in order to divide the bedroom and the new master closet and dressing area.